GreatFruitOmsk/pyqtdeploy-mirror/doc/sysroot.rst

     ``perl`` to be installed on :envvar:`PATH`.

 **pip**
-    This is a meta-component which will install any number of components that can be installed by ``pip``.
+    This is a meta-component which will install any number of components using ``pip``.

 **pyqt3d**
     This builds a static version of the PyQt3D extension modules for all target architectures.
 It must be built after PyQt5.

 **pyqt5**
     This builds a static version of the PyQt5 extension modules for all target architectures.
 It must be built after sip and Qt5.

 **pyqtchart**
     This builds a static version of the PyQtChart extension module for all